steffenpedersen/code-challenge/README.md

 # Code Challenge

-**Disclaimer** ⚠️ This repository shows challenges done in a short amount of time and it should not reflect code done in an actual project 😃
+**Disclaimer** ⚠️ This repository shows challenges done in a short amount of time and it should not reflect code done in an actual project.

 The project is build with Vue Cli using Babel, Router, Vuex, CSS Pre-processor (SCSS) and Linter.